gurkult/gurkbot/README.md

    pipenv run precommit

    # Optionally: run pre-commit hooks to initialize them.
+   # You can start working on the feature after this.
-   pipenv run lint
+   pipenv run pre-commit run --all-files

    # Run the bot
    pipenv run start

    ```
-5. Lint and format your code properly (use black or flake8), and push changes `git push -u origin <name of new remote branch>`
+5. Lint and format your code properly (use black or flake8) or `pipenv run lint`, and push changes `git push -u origin <name of new remote branch>`